-4.9 Case Distinction and Induction Tactics
+4.9 Case Tactics

-The following tactics are useful when performing case distinctions, with or without induction hypotheses.
+The following tactics are useful when performing case distinctions.

 cases'

 '''

 cases' term [with name1 ... namen]

 '''

 The cases' tactic performs a case distinction on the specified term.
 This gives rise to as many subgoals as there are constructors in the definition of the term's type.
 The tactic behaves roughly the same as induction' except that it does not produce induction hypotheses and it eliminates impossible cases.